-3.3.4 Optical Drive Power Connector
+3.3.4 Optical Drive and SSD Power Connector

-The server board includes one brown 2x3-pin power connector intended to provide power to an optionally installed optical drive.
+The server board includes one brown 2x3-pin power connector intended to provide power to optionally installed optical drive and up to two Solid State Devices (SSDs) mounted to the top side of the air duct.
 On the server board this connector is labeled as "ODD/SSD PWR".
 The following table provides the pin-out for this connector.